python/mypy/docs/source/command_line.rst

 - ``--disallow-untyped-calls`` reports an error whenever a function with type annotations calls a function defined without annotations.

+- ``--disallow-untyped-decorators`` reports an error whenever a function with type annotations is decorated with a decorator without annotations.

 .. _disallow-subclassing-any:

 - ``--disallow-subclassing-any`` reports an error whenever a class